 OSS compatibility.
-Connect to your existing data processing stacks, such as Apache Hive, Apache Spark, and Presto.
+Connect to your existing data processing engines, such as Apache Hive, Apache Spark, and Presto.

 Management.
 Create or update a metastore within minutes, complete with fully configured monitoring and operation tasks.

 Simple import.
-Import existing metadata stored in an external database into a metastore.
+Import existing metadata stored in an external Hive Metastore metastore into a Dataproc Metastore service.